 BNE: Are there any funds allocated for the bamboo development initiative?

 Mission Director: Yes, there are funds under the National Bamboo Mission, which are allocated for specific activities.
-These funds support various aspects of bamboo development, including plantation, primary processing units, and community facilities.
-For instance, a new community facility center is being set up in Kakopathar, near Sadiya, under the Ministry of MSME, as part of a multi-departmental initiative.
+These funds support various aspects of bamboo development, including plantation, primary processing units, and common facilitation centres.
+Besides, funds are also available for niche products under NEC and Ministries like MSME.
+For instance, a new community facility centre is being set up in Kakopathar, near Sadiya, under the Ministry of MSME, as part of a multi-departmental initiative.

-A state policy on bamboo lapsed on March 31 this year, but a new policy is being drafted and will be introduced soon.
-Besides financial support, we offer subsidies and functional assistance.
-We also conduct training programs for artisans and awareness programs for new bamboo users, in collaboration with technical institutions like the Wood Institute of Wood Science and Technology, Bangalore, North East Cane and Bamboo Development Council (NECVDC), Rain Forest Research Institute (RFRI), and South Asia University.
+The State Bamboo Mission, with the available funds, is conducting training programs for artisans and awareness programs for new bamboo users, in collaboration with technical institutions like the Institute of Wood Science and Technology (IWST), Bangalore, North East Cane and Bamboo Development Council (NECBDC), Byrnihat, Rain Forest Research Institute (RFRI), Jorhat, and Assam Agricultural University, Jorhat.

-To enhance artisan skills, we provide toolkits with machinery to improve product quality and precision.
+To enhance artisan skills, the State Bamboo Mission is providing toolkits with machinery to improve product quality and precision.
 Additionally, we are working on developing local manufacturing for bamboo products like toothbrushes and bamboo yarn.
 Currently, these products are imported, but there is significant potential to produce them locally, utilizing our bamboo resources effectively.
 This approach could revolutionize the bamboo industry in Assam.

 BNE: Many architects in the state are advocating for bamboo as a more affordable and resilient alternative to concrete.
 What are your thoughts on this?

-Mission Director: Indeed, bamboo has been utilized in notable construction projects.
-For example- Kempegowda International Airport Terminal 2 in Bengaluru—feature bamboo interiors.
+: Indeed, bamboo has been utilized in notable construction projects.
+For example, the Terminal 2 of the Kempegowda International Airport in Bengaluru feature bamboo interiors extensively.
+The Likabali Airport of Arunachal Pradesh is constructed almost entirely of bamboo.
 Additionally, bamboo tiles have been used in various projects, showcasing its potential as a significant construction material.

 In large-scale construction, bamboo is used for scaffolding and roofing, especially for RCC buildings.
 However, the treatment of bamboo is crucial to ensure it is moisture-resistant and durable.
-For construction purposes, species like Bambusa balcooa and Bambusa vulgaris are preferred for their strength and straightness.
+For construction purposes, species like bhaluka (i.e. Bambusa balcooa) and Bambusa vulgaris are to be preferred for their strength, girth and straightness.

 Bamboo has also been employed in innovative applications, such as bamboo crash barriers, which are proving effective in places like Gujarat.
 These barriers are particularly useful in hilly areas where traditional aluminium barriers may not be as effective.